lukasholzer/knowledge-base/bazel/writing-rules.md

+# Writing Bazel rules

-# Anatomy of the bazel rule
+## Anatomy of the bazel rule

 The rule consists out of an implementation and attributes.